rainbowbrained/Timer/README.md

 ## Features
 - :cloud: Getting data about cars from MQTT server.
-- :file: Storing dashboard configuration and data locally in MySQL database.
+- 📂 Storing dashboard configuration and data locally in MySQL database.
 - :key: HTML templates for settings.
 - :keyboard: Convenient onscreen keyboard.
 - :bookmark_tabs: Reports for cars, settings and trends.